zoffline/zwift-offline/README.md

 <details><summary>Android (non-rooted device)</summary>

 * Install required apps:
-  * Install zoffline-obb.apk from https://github.com/Argon2000/ZofflineObbAndroid/blob/master/app/release/zoffline-obb.apk
+  * Download and install ``zoffline-obb.apk`` from [here](https://github.com/Argon2000/ZofflineObbAndroid/blob/master/app/release/zoffline-obb.apk)
-  * Download "Host Changer VPN - The Game Changer" from Google play [[link here]](https://play.google.com/store/apps/details?id=com.hostchanger.gamingvpn.gamechanger)
+  * Download "Host Changer VPN - The Game Changer" from Google Play ([link](https://play.google.com/store/apps/details?id=com.hostchanger.gamingvpn.gamechanger))
-  * Create a `hosts.txt` file to use with the app (you could use a text editor app or create it online with an online tool such as [this](https://passwordsgenerator.net/text-editor/).
-The file must look like this (replace ``<zoffline ip>`` with an actual IP):
+  * Create a `hosts.txt` file to use with the app (you could use a text editor app or create it online with an online tool such as [this](https://passwordsgenerator.net/text-editor/)).
+The file must look like this (replace ``<zoffline ip>`` with the IP address of the machine running zoffline):
   ```
   <zoffline ip> us-or-rly101.zwift.com
   <zoffline ip> secure.zwift.com